-Postdoctoral fellow: the position is to study the regulation of the intestinal immune system by microbiota, in particular of pro-inflammatory RORgt-expressing lymphoid cells.
+One position is to study the regulation of the intestinal immune system by microbiota, in particular of pro-inflammatory RORgt-expressing lymphoid cells.

-PhD student (or Master M2): the position is to study the regulation of immune responses by stromal cells, in particular stromal cells in lymphoid organs and in lymphocyte-rich organs such as the gut, and stromal cells in inflammation
+The second position is to study the regulation of immune responses by stromal cells, in particular stromal cells in lymphoid organs and in lymphocyte-rich organs such as the gut, and stromal cells in inflammation

 The positions are open for 2014.
 Applicants should have a strong background in cellular immunology, cell biology or physiology, be highly motivated to do research in this competitive and exciting area, and show an innate ability to work as a team.